-During the year ended September 30, 2024, the Company used cash of \$11,436,128 on operating activities.
-Cash used in operating activities consisted primarily of project evaluation expenses incurred on the Company's properties in Spain, transaction costs and interest expense related to the Company's debt facility agreement, and corporate general and administrative expenses.
+During the three months ended December 31, 2024, the Company used cash of \$1,625,718 on operating activities.
+Cash used in operating activities consisted primarily of interest expense related to the Company's debt facility agreement, corporate general and administrative expenses and unrealized foreign exchange losses.

-During the year ended September 30, 2024, the Company used cash of \$129,649 on investing activities, primarily related to the purchase and disposal of some of the Company's property, plant and equipment.
+During the three months ended December 31, 2024, the Company used cash of \$2,789,910 on investing activities, which were related to expenses incurred by the Company at its exploration properties in Spain.

-During the year ended September 30, 2024, the Company generated \$12,724,430 in cash from the net proceeds from a private placement financing completed in May 2024, loan proceeds from the first tranche of the Company's debt facility agreement, and the exercise of some of the Company's outstanding warrants and stock options.
+During the three months ended December 31, 2024, the Company generated \$529,499 in cash from the exercise of some of the Company's outstanding warrants and stock options.

-During the year ended September 30, 2023, the Company used cash of \$21,072,404 on operating activities.
-Cash used in operating activities consisted primarily of project evaluation expenses incurred on the Company's properties in Spain, and corporate general and administrative expenses, offset by \$1,595,508 in share-based compensation expenses.
+During the three months ended December 31, 2023, the Company used cash of \$2,398,625 on operating activities.
+Cash used in operating activities consisted primarily of corporate general and administrative expenses.

-During the year ended September 30, 2023, the Company used cash of \$61,977 on investing activities, related to reclamation deposits paid in connection with the Company's exploration properties and investments in property, plant and equipment.
+During the three months ended December 31, 2023, the Company used cash of \$2,268,113 on investing activities, which were related to expenses incurred by the Company at its exploration properties in Spain, as well as proceeds from the sale of some of the Company's equipment.